Europe has some spectacular opportunities for walkers.Read more...

 Travel clinics and health information

-A full list of current travel clinic websites worldwide is available on www.istm.org.
-For other journey preparation information, consult http://travelhealthpro.org.uk (UK) or http://wwwnc.cdc.gov/travel/ (US).
-Information about various medications may be found on www.netdoctor.co.uk/travel.
-All advice found online should be used in conjunction with expert advice received prior to or during travel.
+A full list of current travel clinic websites worldwide is available on istm.org.
+For other journey preparation information, consult travelhealthpro.org.uk (UK) or wwwnc.cdc.gov/travel (USA).
+Information about various medications may be found on w netdoctor.co.uk/travel.
+All advice found online should be used in conjunction with expert advice received prior to, or during, travel.

-There are no major crime issues in Liguria but do beware of pickpockets and keep your handbag or wallet in a safe place at all times wherever you are.
+There are no major crime issues in Liguria, but do beware of pickpockets and keep your handbag or wallet in a safe place at all times wherever you are.
 This is especially true in stations.
-Think twice before sleeping with all the windows open; it’s an easy mistake to make if you don’t come from a very hot country.
+Think twice before sleeping with all the windows open; it is an easy mistake to make if you don’t come from a very hot country.
 Thieves can easily jump in through the window while you are asleep.
 Use your common sense and ask advice.
-Genoa’s old town has a notorious red-light district; its narrow dark streets can be a little dodgy at night.
+Genoa’s old town has a notorious red-light district; its narrow darkstreets can be a little dodgy at night.

 Forest fires are frequent in the hot summer months and fed by the almost constant breeze.
-There is a lot of speculation as to how many of them start but it is not uncommon to see firefighting planes flying down to the sea to scoop up water to put them out.
-Up in the mountains it is essential to never light a fire outside of designated areas and to make sure that all cigarettes are put out.
+There is a lot of speculation as to how many of them are actually started deliberately and it is not uncommon to see firefighting planes flying down to the sea to scoop up water to put them out.
+Up in the mountains it is essential to never light a fire outside of designated areas and to make sure that all cigarettes are put out properly.
 Be careful walking in forests in October on Wednesdays and Sundays.
 This is the hunting season!

-Not only is Italy sexist but it’s prejudiced on all fronts, so a normal amount of discretion is advised.
+Not only is Italy sexist but it is prejudiced on all fronts, so a normal amount of discretion is advised.
 Hotel workers are unlikely to question a gay or lesbian couple requesting a double room.
 There is a gay scene in Genoa with a number of gay bars.
+There is a useful website in Italian: arcigaygenova.it.

 Travellers with a disability